Writing style is a result of voice and tone. Adjust your style to meet user needs. It influences whether and how people engage with content.

 The difference between fact and opinion can be subtle.

 Viewpoint affects perception of whether information is neutral or impartial.
-Using adjectives and adverbs can too.
+Adjectives and adverbs can also affect whether the information comes across as fact or opinion.

 There was 15 mm of rain last summer.
 This made it the driest summer for 120 years.